WYND (AM)

-WYND (1310 AM) is a radio station broadcasting a Christian radio format.
-Licensed to DeLand, Florida, the station serves the Daytona Beach metropolitan area.
-The station is owned by Clarence and Andrea Williams, through licensee Proclaim Media Group, LLC.
+WYND (1310 AM) is a commercial radio station licensed to DeLand, Florida, United States, and serving the Daytona Beach metropolitan area.
+The station is owned by Clarence and Andrea Williams, through licensee Proclaim Media Group, LLC., and broadcasts a Christian format.

-By day, WYND is powered at 10,400 watts non-directional.
-But to protect other stations on 1310 AM from interference, at night it greatly reduces power to 115 watts.
-The transmitter is co-located with the radio studios on East Taylor Road, near U.S. Route 17 in DeLand.
+WYND's studios and transmitter are co-located on East Taylor Road, near U.S. Route 17 in DeLand.
 Programming is also heard on 250-watt FM translator W241CZ at 96.1 MHz in DeLand.